If you want a romantic getaway with your partner, why bother with the drudgery of airport queues, delayed flights, and the expense of European cities?

 Enjoy the idyllic lakes, hiking trails, bucolic green mountains, and cosy pubs and restaurants of The Lake District.
 This location was the inspiration and muse of many writers and poets including John Ruskin, William Wordsworth and Beatrix Potter and is renowned as one of England’s ultimate destinations for romantic holidays.

-There are lots of things to experience during your stay – go sailing on the lakes, explore miles of countryside, visit the quaint villages or go pony trekking, before retiring to your cosy bed and breakfast, enjoying a drink or two, and watching the sun set over Lake Windermere.
+There are lots of things to experience during your stay – go sailing on the lakes, explore miles of countryside, visit the quaint villages or go pony trekking, before retiring, enjoying a drink or two, and watching the sun set over Lake Windermere.

 For romantic exploration, you can’t get any better than the splendour of Kensington And Chelsea Palace.
 Visit the bedroom of the young Queen Victoria, stroll along the King’s Gallery, wander through the beautiful gardens and stop for tea, cake and wine in the 18h century Orangery.